alancmathew/ufc-fight-predictor/README.md

 # UFC Fight Predictor

-Using machine learning to predict UFC fight results

 ## Goal

-Correctly predict the outcome of UFC fights to make bets
+Create a machine learning model that can predict fight results with a higher degree of accuracy than the baseline (50%)

+## Metric

+The mertric of interest to be optimized is **accuracy**, since classes are balanced and incorrectly predicting either binary outcome would be equally undesirable.

 ## Data